Download our short guide: “Preparing for your Abdominoplasty Surgery Checklist”

 Loose skin may shrink on its own

-For women with several pregnancies, poor skin laxity, or that gained a lot of weight during pregnancy, the extra skin may not ever shrink back to normal.
+For women with several pregnancies, poor skin laxity, or that gain a lot of weight during pregnancy, the extra skin may not ever shrink back to normal.
 Still, it’s important to wait two years for natural skin tightening to occur.
 Any excess skin that remains at the two-year mark is unlikely to tighten further.
 This is the time to consider skin removal surgery with a tummy tuck.

 You need to reach a stable weight first

 You will need to reach a stable body weight before having a tummy tuck.
 A tummy tuck (abdominoplasty) is not a weight loss surgery.
 It is not a replacement for exercise or healthy eating.
 It’s there to refine the results of your weight loss efforts.
 It’s there to tighten skin on your tummy that can’t be removed with diet and exercise alone.
-It’s done to sculpt your abdomen and get rid of stubborn fat rolls with lipo.
+It’s done to flatten your abdomen and get rid of stubborn fat rolls with lipo.
 It’s done to fix ab muscle separation.
 It’s done to improve the way your belly button looks.

 First, you’ll need to reach a stable body weight.
 Then, you’ll need to maintain a healthy weight for at least six months before a skin reduction surgery, such as a tummy tuck.
 The more fit you are before a tummy tuck, the better your tummy tuck results.
 It takes most women at least a year to get back in shape after pregnancy with diet and exercise.